nafijur-rahaman/Donation-platform-backend/README.md

 ### Notes

-- Replace `user_id` and `tuitionId` in the URLs with the actual user or tuition post ID as required.
+- Replace `user_id` and `campaignId` in the URLs with the actual user or tuition post ID as required.
 - Ensure you handle authentication tokens properly in your requests.